puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

     $array.each |$x| { }
     $array.slice(2) |$x| { }

-Although no such function is proposed in this ARM, it is possible to pass a lambda to a function that does not require any parameters (other than the lambda).
-Here an imaginary custom user defined function collecting data from some source:
+It is possible to pass a lambda to a function that does not require any parameters (other than the lambda) by using the function call style.
+Although no such function is proposed in this ARM, this is of value for custom functions.
+Here an imaginary user defined function collecting data from some source:

     our_data_for_webhosts() |$hostname, $classes| { }